 WHEREAS, the City of Lambertville is required, pursuant to N.J.S.A.
-40:49-5, to enforce zoning codes that secure safety from floods and contain certain provisions that apply to the development of lands; and
+40:49-5, to enforce zoning

 WHEREAS, the City of Lambertville is required, pursuant to N.J.S.A.58:16A-57, within 12 months after the delineation of any flood hazard area, to adopt rules and regulations concerning the development and use of land in the flood fringe area which at least conform to the standards promulgated by the New Jersey Department of Environmental Protection (NJDEP).